We recommend buying your gear from your favorite local outdoor store!

 Note that the gear choices we list below are not recommendations; they are simply a statement of our own personal experiences and feedback from past participants.
 Ultimately it is your choice what to bring.
 Some more thoughts below:

 - You can buy lots of different gear in Kathmandu; there are tons of shops.
 However, the quality can vary widely and sizes for women might be difficult to find.
 It is helpful to arrive early on the first day so you have time to walk around Thamel to get last minute gear, change money, and complete last-minute errands.
+In Africa, there are not as many gear shops to choose from – so don’t count of being able to buy a small gadget at the last minute.

 - Long sleeve (1) and short sleeve (1) shirt, merino wool or synthetic.
 Lighter colors that don’t absorb as much sun will be good but will show more dirt.